What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 1. They’re passionately curious

-If they’re not curious during the interview process, they won’t be in the job.
+If they’re not curious during the interview process, they won’t be curious in the job.

 2. They’re proactively collaborative

-To evaluate collaboration skills, ask them to walk you through the last cross-functional project they solved.
+To evaluate their collaboration skills, ask them to walk you through the last cross-functional project they solved.

 How proactive and systematic were they?
 Ask them how they plan to leverage other key stakeholders in your org to get deals over the finish line.
 How have they done this in the past?
 How do they bring a group of people together (that they don’t manage) to achieve a common goal?